Song: Ellarum Chollanu from Neela Kuyil (1954)

 A big granite stone

 *Mundu – *wedding dress.
-In this case, it’s dhoti worn by village girls that time.
+In this case, it’s a dhoti worn by village girls that time.
 Movie is the story of a dalit girl.
-It can be traditional set mundu also.
-It’s possible, dhoti was available those days in bit pieces or cut in desirable measurements.
+It can be a traditional set mundu also.
+It’s possible that dhoti was available those days in bits or cut in desirable measurements.
 That’s why she is singing about ‘cutting mundu’.
-There was a time when sari was a privilege to upper classes only.
-The movie was made in early 50s.
+There was a time when a sari was a privilege of the upper classes only.
+The movie was made in the early 50s.

 If we look back till mid-1950s, no doubt, Ellarum Chollanu written in local dialect, not pure Malayalam, was the most popular romantic track.
 A folklore type classic, it depicts what the girl understood about her man & his real heart, though the world thinks otherwise.